orangespaceman/training-notes/html-css.md

 ```

-### Marking up with HTML

-HTML has a limited number of tags.

-It was originally designed for long, linear technical documents.

-It is now used for many things.

-HTML5 added many new tags for different content.

-There aren't enough tags for every scenario.

-How do you decide which HTML tag to use?

-Tags are semantic - they have different meanings.

-There is no right or wrong answer.

-View the source code for websites you visit.

 ### Attributes

-Extra information for a tag can be given with attributes in the opening tag.
+Extra information for a tag can be given with attributes in the opening tag

 ```
 <a href="http://google.com">Go to Google</a>